Consolidated Appropriations Act, 2022

-Consolidated Appropriations Act, 2022 is a $1.5 trillion omnibus spending bill.
-The bill was passed by Congress on March 14, 2022.
-The bill was signed into law by President Joe Biden on March 15, 2022.
+Consolidated Appropriations Act, 2022 is a $1.5 trillion omnibus spending bill passed by the 117th United States Congress on March 14, 2022, and signed into law by President Joe Biden the following day.

 The law includes $13.6 billion in aid to Ukraine as part of the United States' response to the 2022 Russian invasion of Ukraine.

 Negotiations

 One important point of debate for the bill involved how much defense versus non-defense spending would be increased; Republican "leaders demanded equal levels of growth in the two areas."
 Compared to FY2021, the final bill raised defense spending by 5.6% to $782 billion, and other discretionary funding by 6.7% to $730 billion.

 Due to lack of agreement on how much to grant out of the $22.5 billion requested for the ongoing COVID-19 pandemic in the United States, all funding in that area was dropped to allow the bill to pass quickly.
 The government said this endangered COVID-related testing, treatment, vaccination, international vaccine distribution, and preparedness for future COVID variants.